kaizen-ai/kaizenflow/documentation/notes/design_philosophy.md

 - Before doing any work, sit down and plan

-    1) Describe somewhere *in writing* (e.g., ideally in a Google doc so it's easier to collaborate, review) what you want to do, an high level plan with all the goals, e.g.:
+    1) Describe somewhere *in writing* your high-level plan.
+Put it in a Google doc to make it easier to collaborate and review.
-        - what should the code do?
+        - What should the code do?
-        - what are the functionalities you want to implement?
+        - What are the functionalities you want to implement?
-        - what are the functionalities you don't want to implement since out of scope?
+        - What are the functionalities you don't want to implement (what are you explicitly considering to be out-of-scope?)?
-        - what is more important, what is less important?
+        - What is more important, what is less important?
 E.g., in terms of P0, P1, P2
-        - what are the invariants?
+        - What are the requirements/invariants?
-        - what is the semantic of the entities involved?
+        - What are the semantics of the entities involved?
-        - what are the analyses, the comparisons, and the plots?
+        - What are the analyses, the comparisons, and the plots?
-        - no code, just a description of the ideas
+        - What are the ideas (expressed without any code!)?

         - ETA: Spend quality time thinking about it (e.g., 30 mins, 1 hr)

     2) Review the plan
-        - Look at the plan again with fresh eyes (e.g., go for a 5 min walk)
+        - Look at the plan again with fresh eyes (e.g., go for a 5-min walk)
         - Does the plan make sense?
         - What can you remove?
-        - How to make things simple?
+        - Can you make things simpler?
         - What is not elegant?
         - What entity is a special case of another?
         - What is similar to what?